yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/alternative-sdks-1/headless-sdk-payment-android.md

 ```

-> 📘 PCI Compliance
+> 🚧 PCI Compliance
 >
-> Please bear in mind that you are capturing sensitive card data.
-Therefore, you need to comply with good practices regarding data management.
-If you don't have a PCI certification, you can't save any card data other than the token provided by the SDK.
+> Ensure you adhere to best practices for managing sensitive card data.
+Without PCI certification, you are prohibited from saving any card data except for the token provided by the SDK.

 The **apiClientPayment.generateToken** function returns an Observable type, which is a subclass of `LiveData`.
 As a result, you can observe the response as a common `LiveData` with the following type `SingleLiveEvent<Map<String, Any?>>`, which is a `LiveData` that only emits once.
 The response type is  a `Map` containing the whole response.
 The following code block presents the examples of response after calling the `apiClientPayment.generateToken` function.